Churchstanton

-Churchstanton is a village and civil parish in Somerset, England, situated within the Blackdown Hills Area of Outstanding Natural Beauty, on the River Otter 5 mi south of Taunton in the Somerset West and Taunton district.
+Churchstanton is a village and civil parish in Somerset, England, lying within the Blackdown Hills Area of Outstanding Natural Beauty, on the River Otter 5 mi south of Taunton.
+The parish had a population of 889 at the 2021 census, and includes the hamlets of Churchinford, Burnworthy and Willand.

-The parish has a population of 752.
-The parish includes the hamlets of Churchinford and Burnworthy where Burnworthy Lodge dates from the 16th century and has been designated by English Heritage as a grade II listed building.

 History

-The village was known as Cheristone meaning stony settlement where cherries grow, in the 13th century.
+The village was known as Cheristone, meaning stony settlement where cherries grow, in the 13th century.

+Burnworthy Lodge dates from the 16th century and is a Grade II listed building.

-Until 1896 the village was within Hemyock Hundred in the county of Devon.
+Until 1896, the village was within Hemyock Hundred in the county of Devon.
 It was then transferred into Somerset.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the non-metropolitan district of Somerset West and Taunton, which was established on 1 April 2019.
-It was previously in the district of Taunton Deane, which was formed on 1 April 1974 under the Local Government Act 1972, and part of Taunton Rural District before that.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
+For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of Taunton Deane (established under the Local Government Act 1972).
+From 1894 to 1974, for local government purposes, Churchstanton was part of Taunton Rural District.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.

-It is also part of the Taunton Deane county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+Churchstanton is part of the Taunton and Wellington county constituency, represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.